swiss-territorial-data-lab/proj-dqry/README.md

 </pre>

  ## Workflow instructions

-Following the end to end workflow can be run by issuing the following list of actions and commands:
+Following the end-to-end, the workflow can be run by issuing the following list of actions and commands:

-Get `proj-dqry` and `object-detector` repository in a same folder.
+Get `proj-dqry` and `object-detector` repositories in the same folder.

     $ cd proj-dqry/
     $ python3 -m venv <dir_path>/[name of the virtual environment]